• Skip to primary navigation

 Bluetti EP500 vs EP500 Pro Power Station – How the Pro is Better?

 Bluetti has got some great successes with their crowdfunding campaigns.
-The launch of Bluetti EP500 and EP500 Pro on Kickstarter raised over $1 million in the first hour and has just passed the $3 million milestone after 3 weeks.
+The launch of Bluetti EP500 and EP500 Pro on Kickstarter raised over $1 million in the first hour and passed the $3 million milestone after 3 weeks.
 Between the 2 versions, the EP500 is, of course, the better selling one thanks to a lower price point.
 However, the EP500 Pro is a much more powerful power station with some advanced features that don’t exist on the standard version.

 First, let’s compare the specifications of the EP500 and EP500 Pro.